 According to GLSEN's 2015 National School Climate Study, 85.2% of LGBTQ students reported being verbally harassed and 48.6% reported experiencing cyberbullying.
-And bullying can have serious consequences: LGBTQ youth contemplate suicide at three times the rate of heterosexual youth, and bullying is often one of the main reasons, said Amit Paley, CEO of the Trevor Project, a crisis intervention and suicide prevention organization for LGBTQ young people.
+And bullying can have serious consequences: LGBTQ youth contemplate suicide at three times the rate of heterosexual youth, and bullying is often one of the main reasons, said Amit Paley, CEO of The Trevor Project, a crisis intervention and suicide prevention organisation for LGBTQ young people.

 "I think we're starting to put together a picture of the factors that place LGBT youth at greater risk for suicide," Amy Green, PhD, director of research at The Trevor Project, previously told Refinery29.
 "We know that there's no one risk factor that causes an individual to attempt suicide, and there's also not going to be one factor that will prevent it.
 We need to invest in policies and programs and practices that support LGBTQ youth, and each one of us can do something to show youth that they are valued and that they are supported."

 That could be something as simple as telling someone, 'I see you, I accept you, I support you, I care.'
 Green says that the simple act of telling someone that you accept them, that you care, can really make a big difference.